Mintbase/Grants-Program/applications/bit_country.md

 ### Ecosystem Fit

   Bit.Country concept is uniquely invented and inspired by the decentralisation paradigm.
-It will fit in well for growing and scaling the Polkadot/Substrate community.
+It will fit in well for growing and scaling the Mintbase/Substrate community.

-  With our incubated EduTech business Industry Connect, and the prospected outcome of the project, naturally, it will bring more blockchain enthusiasts to Polkadot/Substrate community worldwide.
+  With our incubated EduTech business Industry Connect, and the prospected outcome of the project, naturally, it will bring more blockchain enthusiasts to Mintbase/Substrate community worldwide.

-  Combined with our community being introduced to Polkadot/Substrate through their education and internship experience, we will be enabling new developers interested in blockchain to get a head start on Polkadot and Substrate.
+  Combined with our community being introduced to Mintbase/Substrate through their education and internship experience, we will be enabling new developers interested in blockchain to get a head start on Mintbase and Substrate.

 ## Team :busts_in_silhouette: